Robert G. Thompson

-Robert George Thompson (June 21, 1915 – October 16, 1965) was a distinguished US soldier who was awarded the Distinguished Service Cross (United States) during World War II but was later jailed for several years for his communist sympathies.
+Robert George Thompson (June 21, 1915 – October 16, 1965) was an American Communist who fought in the Spanish Civil War and World War II.
+He was awarded the Distinguished Service Cross during the New Guinea campaign, but was later imprisoned for several years due to his communist sympathies.

+Early life

+Thompson was born in Grants Pass, Oregon on June 21, 1915.
+In his youth he worked as a machinist and lumberjack.
+He joined the Communist Party in the early 1930s, rising to become secretary of the Young Communist League in Ohio.
+By 1935, he was a resident of Oakland, California.

 Career

 Spanish Civil War

-Thompson's first foray into war was with the Spanish Republicans in the Civil War in Spain against General Franco and the Spanish Nationalists, as a battalion commander with the all-American volunteer Abraham Lincoln Brigade.
+Thompson's first foray into war came in February 1937, when he volunteered in the Abraham Lincoln Brigade to fight for the Republicans in the Spanish Civil War against General Francisco Franco and the Nationalists.
+Thompson first served in the predominantly-American Lincoln Battalion and was wounded in action at the Battle of Jarama.
+He then attended officer training school and took over as commander of the predominantly-Canadian Mackenzie–Papineau Battalion, leading it during the Battle of Fuentes de Ebro.
+He returned to the United States in August 1938.

 World War II

-Following the Spanish Civil War, Thompson saw action during World War II in the Pacific Theater.
-He was cited for extraordinary heroism during the American New Guinea Campaign, was awarded the Distinguished Service Cross and was approved for a battlefield commission as an officer.
-The citation read: For extraordinary heroism in action near Tarakena, New Guinea, on January 11, 1943.
+Following the outbreak of World War II, Thompson was "eager to take another crack at the Axis," enlisting in the U.S. Army in 1942.
+He was sent to the Pacific Theater and saw action in the New Guinea Campaign.
+During the Battle of Buna–Gona, he was cited for extraordinary heroism and was awarded the Distinguished Service Cross.
+The citation read:

+For extraordinary heroism in action near Tarakena, New Guinea, on January 11, 1943.
 Volunteering to lead a small patrol in an attempt to establish a foothold on the opposite shore, Staff Sergeant Thompson swam the swollen and rapid Konembi River in broad daylight and under heavy enemy fire.
 Armed only with a pistol and hand grenades, he assisted in towing a rope to the other shore where he remained under cover of the bank and directed the crossing of his platoon.
 Staff Sergeant Thompson then led the platoon against two enemy machine-gun emplacements which dominated the crossing, and wiped them out.
 The success of this action permitted the advance of the entire company and secured a bridge-head for the advance of the following units.

+Although he was approved for a battlefield commission as a captain, Thompson was hospitalized for malaria and tuberculosis and received an honorable discharge later that year.